-This method involves using a hose or a watering can to supply a regulated dose of water to carefully hydrating the soil without causing damage to the Bonsai.
+During Bonsai Tree Care, this method involves using a hose or a watering can to supply a regulated dose of water to carefully hydrate the soil without causing damage to the Bonsai.

 2. Immersion Method

 Bonsai trees need regular feeding during the growing season.
-While normal plants can employ their root system to reach out in the soil and obtain nutrients, bonsai has a space-constrained root system that needs constant replenishment to maintain a healthy nutritional complement.
+While normal plants can employ their root system to reach out into the soil and obtain nutrients.
+The bonsai tree has a space-constrained root system that needs constant replenishment to maintain a healthy nutritional complement.